 Collective Investment Schemes in Securities (CIS) should be considered as medium to long-term investments.
 The value may go up as well as down and past performance is not necessarily a guide to future performance.
 CIS's are traded at the ruling price and can engage in scrip lending and borrowing.
 The collective investment scheme may borrow up to 10% of the market value of the portfolio to bridge insufficient liquidity.
 A schedule of fees, charges and maximum commissions is available on request from the Manager.
 There is no guarantee in respect of capital or returns in a portfolio.
 A CIS may be closed to new investors in order for it to be managed more efficiently in accordance with its mandate.
 CIS prices are calculated on a net asset basis, which is the total value of all the assets in the portfolio including any income accruals and less any permissible deductions (brokerage, STT, VAT, auditor's fees, bank charges, trustee and custodian fees and the annual management fee) from the portfolio divided by the number of participatory interests (units) in issue.
 Forward pricing is used.
 The Fund's Total Expense Ratio (TER) reflects the percentage of the average Net Asset Value (NAV) of the portfolio that was incurred as charges, levies and fees related to the management of the portfolio.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
 The current TER cannot be regarded as an indication of future TER's.
 During the phase in period TER's do not include information gathered over a full year.
-Transaction Costs (TC) is the percentage of the value of the Fund and impacts Fund returns.
-It should not be considered in isolation as returns may be impacted by many other factors over time including market returns, the type of Fund, investment decisions of the investment manager and the TER.
+Transaction Costs (TC) is the percentage of the value of the Fund incurred as costs relating to the buying and selling of the Fund's underlying assets.
+Transaction costs are a necessary cost in administering the Fund investment decisions of the investment manager and the TER.